Your cart is empty

 Erectile dysfunction (ED) has always had a social stigma attached to it which prevents many patients from discussing it openly and freely.
-This has led to a lack of research into erectile dysfunction so patients are often unable to link causes of erectile dysfunction to other health conditions.
+This has led to a lack of research into erectile dysfunction, so patients are often unable to link causes of erectile dysfunction to other health conditions.
 NHS statistics indicate 50% of men between the age of 40 and 70 will suffer from erectile dysfunction at least once in their life.
-The figures are based on research which might have pros and cons but it does allow us to identify the scale of the problem.
+The figures are based on research which might have pros and cons, but it does allow us to identify the scale of the problem.
 We know from past research and investigations carried out there are several causes of erectile dysfunction.
 These can be split into two categories, psychological and physiological which have an effect on the blood flow, hormone production and neural signals directly linked to the penis.

 We will explore these causes of erectile dysfunction in detail below to gain an understanding of the condition in general and raise awareness for patients who currently suffer from ED as well as provide different erectile dysfunction treatment options.

 We mentioned briefly in the introduction these were one of the two categories related to causes of erectile dysfunction.
 The main one is due to various physiological concerns that can prevent erections; these can be chronic health issues or even side effects of other substances.
 Take a look at some of these below:

-Atherosclerosis constricts the arteries and reduces the blood flow which is essential for achieving and maintaining an erection.
-A counter positive of this condition is that erectile dysfunction is an early warning of atherosclerosis that can give people the opportunity to get treatment quicker and change their lifestyle to slow it down.
+Atherosclerosis constricts the arteries and reduces the blood flow, which is essential for achieving and maintaining an erection.
+A counter positive of this condition is that erectile dysfunction is an early warning of atherosclerosis that can allow people to get treatment quicker and change their lifestyle to slow it down.
 High cholesterol is quite similar to atherosclerosis in that it can also damage the functionality of the arteries that are critical for achieving an erection.